 On May 28, in the midst of Minneapolis protests and social upheaval, the Broadway Family Medicine Clinic, located at West Broadway Avenue and Emerson Avenue West, suffered severe damage.
 From broken windows to the loss of computers and televisions, the clinic required significant cleanup and repair in the following days.
 Committed to patient care and the community, clinic staff worked quickly to ensure any scheduled in-person visits were converted to virtual appointments.

 The staff and faculty at the Broadway Family Medicine Clinic did not allow the damage to the clinic to discourage their fierce dedication to the community.
 They quickly began serving patients in the parking lot, organizing supply drives and raising money for the community.

 A clinic with a long history of serving its community

 The Broadway Family Medicine Clinic has been located at its current site for 20 years and has been a fixture in the neighborhood since the early 1970s.
-The clinic is the training site for the North Memorial Residency Program, one of eight residency training programs within the Department of Family Medicine and Community Health.
+The clinic is the training site for the North Memorial Residency Program, one of seven residency training programs within the Department of Family Medicine and Community Health.